 The reserve has eight beaches: Gibson Beach, Headland Cove, Hidden Beach, Moss Cove, Sea Lion Cove, Weston Beach, Whalers Cove, and China Cove.

 Point Lobos State Natural Reserve is managed by the Parks & Recreation Department of California and visitors must pay $10 per vehicle.
 You can’t use the America the Beautiful annual pass here.
 Arrive early to ensure a parking spot.
+It runs on a one-in-one out system once the parking is full, so you might end up parking on the street and walking in, which is quite a ways.

-5. Del Monte Beach
+9. Del Monte Beach

 One of my favorite beaches in Monterey is Del Monte Beach because it’s more secluded and quiet, being located off the back of a housing area.
 The beach is fantastic for walkers, with a long, pristine stretch of sand, plus it’s fairly calm, which makes it a good swimming beach, if you dare.

-Fire pits and picnic tables are available along the boardwalk.
 Beach-combing, surfing, and kayaking are all common activities on this laidback beach.
 Dogs are welcome here as well.

-6. Carmel River State Beach
+10. Carmel River State Beach

 The thing that makes this beach unique is the lagoon that was formed by the Carmel River.
 Here you’ll find a 1-mile-long protected beach with plenty of sand to make yourself comfortable on, just south of Carmel-by-the-Sea.

 The lagoon is worth a visit, especially if you’re a birder.
 It changes shape over time and adds an extra element of fun to the beach.
 You can also enjoy the walk along the bluff tops around the beach, all the way to Monastery Beach, which is part of this state beach.
 Be aware that the parking lot is small, but you can usually find parking nearby if it’s full.
+Dogs are allowed on this beach.

-7. Asilomar State Beach
+12. Asilomar State Beach

 The water is known for riptides and choppy water, and it’s colder than water nearby, so it’s decidedly not a swimming beach, though great for surfing.
 But you can go there for the view or for a walk.
 A 1-mile trail, running through the dunes, is open to pedestrians.
 There are no bathroom facilities here.
+Dogs are allowed on the beach here.

-8. McAbee Beach
+13. McAbee Beach

 This beach is tiny but it’s always very popular, not only because it’s located right on Cannery Row, but because it appeals to everyone.
 Scuba divers use it as a launching or exit point.
 Families use it as a place to relax during a day out in Monterey.
 You can even launch a kayak from here.
 It’s small, but it’s great.